Sara Diamond (sociologist): Early life and education

 Sara Rose Diamond was born on November 28, 1958 in Boston, Massachusetts.

-Diamond attended the University of California at Irvine, graduating in 1979.
+Diamond attended the University of California, Irvine, graduating in 1979.
 She then attended graduate school at U.C.
 Berkeley, where she earned a M.A in sociology in 1988, followed by a Ph.D. in 1993.

 Career

 Following the publication of her first book, Spiritual Warfare: The Politics of the Christian Right, Diamond was interviewed frequently on Pacifica Radio stations during the 1990s, as well as on the Alternative Radio program.

 Having conducted research since the early 1980s, Diamond's Ph.D. dissertation, entitled "Right-Wing Movements in the United States, 1945-1992", served as the basis for her second book, Roads to Dominion, which focused on Christian Dominionism.

 Diamond's book, Not by Politics Alone: The Enduring Influence of the Christian Right, was reviewed by Booklist, Kirkus Reviews, Library Journal, and Publishers Weekly.

 Diamond has taught journalism and sociology at several California universities, and for several years wrote a regular column for Z Magazine.
 She is also known for her critique of the US Institute of Peace.

-Diamond then switched careers, attending the Hastings College of Law, from which she graduated in 2003.
+Diamond then switched careers, attending the University of California College of the Law, San Francisco, from which she graduated in 2003.
+Her law offices are located in Richmond, California.

+U.C.
+Berkeley archive

 The Bancroft Library at U.C.
 Berkeley maintains the Sara Diamond Collection on the U.S. Right, an archive of the materials she assembled about the conservative movement in the United States.
 University publications have described it as one of the largest collections of its type in the country.